Tech-JI/Git-wksp-25Fa/part1.md

 ## Git config text editor & ssh

-- Refer to Pro Git p.
-478 if you need to change the text editor Git uses.
+- Refer to [Pro Git A3.1](https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Setup-and-Config) if you need to change the text editor Git uses.
 We recommend nano and VS Code

 - Refer to [ssh_setup.pdf](ssh_setup.pdf) to set up your SSH keys with FOCS